daddykev/ddex-distro/blueprint.md

 3. Create first release
 4. Test with DDEX DSP
 5. Go live with real deliveries
+6. Browse plugin marketplace for enhancements

 ## Conclusion

-DDEX Distro's open-core model provides a sustainable path to democratize music distribution while building a viable business.
-The Community Edition serves independent artists perfectly with complete delivery capabilities including API and cloud storage, while Enterprise Edition provides advanced features for professional organizations.
+DDEX Distro's 100% open-source model with an optional plugin marketplace provides the perfect balance of accessibility and extensibility.
+The core platform delivers everything needed for professional music distribution without any limitations or fees, while the open plugin marketplace enables specialized features and creates opportunities for developers to innovate and monetize their expertise.
 This approach ensures:

-1. **No artificial limits** - Community Edition includes all delivery protocols
-2. **Clear value differentiation** - Enterprise features are genuinely advanced (immersive audio, complex metadata)
-3. **Natural upgrade path** - Users upgrade when they need professional features
+1. **Complete transparency** - Every core feature is open source
+2. **No vendor lock-in** - The platform is fully functional without plugins
+3. **Developer ecosystem** - Anyone can create and sell plugins
-4. **Sustainable development** - Enterprise revenue funds ongoing development
+4. **Sustainable development** - Plugin revenue supports ongoing development
-5. **Ecosystem growth** - Plugin architecture enables innovation
+5. **Community ownership** - True open source with community governance

 The future of music distribution is open, compliant, and accessible to all.